mathjax/MathJax-docs/installation.rst

 be loaded from another server, but there is one important caveat --- Firefox's and IE9's same-origin security policy for cross-domain scripting.

-Firefox's interpretation of the same-origin policy is more strict than most other browsers, and it affects how fonts are loaded with the `@font-face` CSS directive.
-MathJax uses this directive to load web-based math fonts into a page when the user doesn't have them installed locally on their own computer.
+Firefox's interpretation of the same-origin policy is more strict than most other browsers, and it affects how fonts are loaded with the ``@font-face`` CSS directive.
+MathJax's HTML-CSS and CommonHTML output modes use this directive to load web-based math fonts into a page when the user doesn't have them installed locally on their own computer.
 Firefox's security policy, however, only allows this when the fonts come from the same server as the web page itself, so if you load MathJax (and hence its web fonts) from a different server, Firefox won't be able to access those web fonts.
-In this case, MathJax will pause while waiting for the font to download (which will never happen); it will time out after about 5 seconds and switch to image fonts as a fallback.
+In this case, MathJax's HTML-CSS output mode will pause while waiting for the font to download (which will never happen); it will time out after about 5 seconds and switch to image fonts as a fallback.
+MathJax's CommonHTML output mode will simply not show the correct fonts, but with no pause.
-Similarly, IE9 has a similar same-origin policy in its `IE9 standards mode`, so it exhibits this same behavior.
+Similarly, IE9 and above has a same-origin policy in its `IE9 standards mode` that also prevents loading remote fonts, so it exhibits this same behavior.

 There is a solution to this, however, if you manage the server where MathJax is installed, and if that server is running the `Apache web